Tag Archives: Epistemology

 Nature (the world) is in reality just a barren compilation of swirling atoms, with no purpose or meaning, and the human is merely a random product of a biological development explained in physical-chemical terms.
 (Hegge, 1978, p.
 133)[5]

 An important phrase in this quote is “in reality”.
 The reason Hegge is concerned with this phrase, is because it signifies a relation to the world with a strong polarity between human consciousness and the nature “out there”.
 This is most clearly seen in his explanation of how qualities such as color, heat, lights, sound has been reduced to abstract quantifiable concepts.
-To be able to measure these, they had to be explained in terms of an extension-and-movement language, such as waves and push.
+To be able to measure these, they have to be explained in terms of an extension-and-movement language, such as waves and push.
 Furthermore, these quantifiable properties are now deemed the only true ways to attain knowledge of nature.
 The red we see is not really what we think it is, it is actually just waves.
 The really real world is understood as being toneless, colorless, tasteless and with no heat nor cold (Hegge, 1978, p.
 128).

-According to Hegge, such a view does not give us knowledge of nature as a whole.
+According to Hegge, such a view does not give us knowledge about nature as a whole.
 All we can know with such an epistemology is its mechanistic, quantifiable side, and this is how we view nature as the really real nature.
 In other words, we have created a “conceptual screen” that establishes a split with ourselves being “inside”, and nature, matter, being “outside”.
-The consequence of this conceptual screen is that we view nature and matter only on its surface, we never catch their depth (cf. Sugerman, 2008, p.
+The consequence of this conceptual screen is that we view nature and matter only on its surface – we never catch their depth (cf. Sugerman, 2008, p.
 192).
 Thereby, the polarity seems as if it is a duality with two separate realities.
 What we can see, measure and touch are only an outside, and in these measurable quantities we can manipulate nature and secure our grasp (cf. Ibid, p.
 193).
 This has, in a sense, made us see nature as a dead, mechanic world.
 And with such a view, nature is reduced to an object that we can manipulate for our benefit.

 Hegge contends that this is the view that is spread through TV, radio, magazines, and in education and has therefore become a sort of “common property” (No: allemannseie) more or less consciously adopted.
 The image of nature often given here is one of a dead mechanism, which is something that we as humans cannot identify or feel at home in, and we thereby lose our connection with nature.
 This mechanistic view of nature is the decisive cause for the crisis we are facing today.
 Because, as we saw above, when nature is viewed as a dead mechanism it is easy to exploit it for our own benefits (Hegge, 1978, p.
 133) And the more we know and understand of nature as a mechanism, the more we can manipulate it.